percona/pdmysql-docs/docs/index.md

 - **Reduced costs** - save on purchasing software licensing by using the distribution - the open-source enterprise-grade solution.

 - **Easy-to-integrate with PMM** - benefit from all the features of [PMM](https://docs.percona.com/percona-monitoring-and-management/index.html) for monitoring and managing the health of your database.

+Percona Distribution for MySQL comes in two [deployment variants](deployment-variants.md): one is based on Percona Server for MySQL and another one - on Percona XtraDB Cluster.
+They differ in the set of components and how you can use them.

 !!! important